nova-model/nova-tutorial/episodes/04-MVVM-Design-Pattern.md

 Run the application: `poetry run app`

 Now, when you click "Run Fractal," the Fractal tool will execute in Galaxy, and the resulting image will be displayed in the UI.
 You can also change the `fractal_type` using the input field.
 This demonstrates the complete MVVM flow, with data binding, Pydantic validation, and the interaction between the View, ViewModel, and Model.

-This revised structure breaks down the implementation into smaller, more manageable steps, with demonstrations after each stage to show the progress and confirm that each part is working as expected.
-This addresses the feedback about making too many code changes at once and improves the learning experience.

 ::::::::::::::::::::::::::::::::::::::::: callout
 If you don't want Trame to launch a tab by default, you can instead run ```poetry run app --server```.